Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 [Profile]

-Until high school, he participated in alpine skiing and participated in the Inter-High School Championships and the National Athletic Meet.
-After that, he discovered mountain skiing and began spending every weekend in the snowy mountains.
-In 2014, he put an end to his life as a salaryman in Tokyo and has since been active as a representative of Epic Japan.
+Until high school, I was involved in alpine skiing, participating in the Inter-High School Championships and the National Sports Festival.
+After that, I discovered mountain skiing and began spending every weekend in the snowy mountains.
+In 2014, I ended my life as a salaryman in Tokyo and have been working as the representative of Epic Japan ever since.

 Hokkaido Backcountry Guides | Satoshi Tsukahara